-SEO, search engine optimization, is merely a checklist of things that you need to do everytime you post content on your website, to ensure that content is optimized to get high rankings and generate more website traffic from search engines like Google, YouTube, Bing, DuckDuckGo, and many more.
+SEO, search engine optimization, is merely a checklist of things that you need to do every time you post content on your website to ensure that content is optimized to get a high SEO ranking and generate more website traffic from search engines like Google, YouTube, Bing, DuckDuckGo, and many more.

-Disclaimer - You’re going to put in a butt load of consistent work over an extended period, that virtually costs you no money.
-So we call it “free.”
-Meaning not paid for in an advertising sense.
-Your time is crazy valuable and not free, so I do not like calling it free, but it doesn’t cost you "money," just time.
+Disclaimer - You’re going to put in a lot of hard and consistent work over an extended period; however, it virtually costs you no money.
+It is a free way to generate web traffic; meaning you are not paying anything in an advertising sense.
+However, your time is valuable and not free, so I do not like calling it free, but it doesn’t cost you "money," just time.

 Everybody says you have to write to the reader in their SEO tutorials and they are correct.

-They mention this because Google crushes posts that stuff keywords to a point that it is non human friendly to read anymore.
+They mention this because Google crushes posts that stuff keywords to the point that it is non-human friendly to read.

 What they leave out is that SEO is merely a few technical things you need to check off when you post content to your website while ensuring your web content is great for people to read.

-Search engine optimization is half of the equation in SEO.
+Search engine optimization is only half of the equation in SEO.

-The other half of SEO are the readers of your content, the people that are actually searching for results.
+The other half of the SEO equation are the readers of your content; the people that are actually searching for results.

-When a high number of readers click one post over another one in the results, it’s basically like they’re voting to Google, that they prefer to click that post over the others that are populated to them.
+When a high number of readers click one post over another one in the results, it’s basically like they’re voting to Google.
+They are essentially telling the search engines that they prefer to click that post over the others that are populated for them.